 FLYNNDOG is a community art space that serendipitously resulted from the adaptive reuse of an abandoned warehouse on Flynn Avenue.
 Since 1999, FLYNNDOG has provided a unique space for traditional, non traditional and site specific exhibitions that have featured local and international artists.

 Typically, exhibits run for 6 to 8 weeks.
-Opening receptions for the artists are usually held on the First Friday of the month as part of Burlington’s ArtWalk.
-Presentations or other events related to the exhibitions (and sometimes unrelated, for that matter,) are also offered.
+Opening receptions for the artists are held on the First Friday of the month as part of Burlington’s ArtWalk – or any time the artists desire.
+Presentations, poetry readings or other events related to the exhibitions (and sometimes unrelated) are also offered.

-If you are interested in exhibiting your work at FLYNNDOG or if you would like to curate an exhibition, please read about exhibiting at FLYNNDOG before contacting Bren.
+If you are interested in exhibiting your work at FLYNNDOG or if you would like to curate an exhibition, please read about exhibiting at FLYNNDOG before contacting us.

 Espacio Cultural was established in 2007 in recognition of FLYNNDOG as a resource for the bicultural community.
 Arts and events connect the local Hispanic community by providing venues and opportunity for events where Hispanic culture is featured and Spanish is the language of choice.
 A little history excerpted from Se Habla Español at the the FLYNNDOG Hispanic community inaugurates cultural space.